thenbrent/multisite-user-management/readme.txt

 == Installation ==

-Upload the plugin to your blog, activate it, then visit "Super Admin | Options menu" to allocates roles per site.
+Upload the plugin to your site, activate it, then visit "Super Admin | Options menu" to assign default roles to each of your sites.

 == Frequently Asked Questions ==

 = Does this require a multisite installation? =

-Yes, WordPress takes care of this on non-multisite installations.
+Yes, WordPress takes care of default roles on non-multisite installations.

 = Where can I get support? =